Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-In the wilds of Southeast Asia Betta fish live in lazy streams, and they can survive in muddy puddles and low-oxygen conditions when water levels drop.
+In the wilds of Southeast Asia betta fish live in lazy streams, and they can survive in muddy puddles and low-oxygen conditions when water levels drop.
 This is because they are anabantids, a type of fish that is capable of taking in air from the surface of the water.

 Betta fish are also tropical, and they thrive in temperatures in the mid-70s to low-80s.
 All of this means they require a filter and heater just like any tropical fish.

-As far as care goes, Betta fish need the same clean water, living space and warm temperatures as any other tropical fish.
-The small cubes and other commercial creations are not ideal homes for Betta fish, or any other fish for that matter.
+As far as care goes, betta fish need the same clean water, living space, and warm temperatures as any other tropical fish.
+The small cubes and other commercial creations are not ideal homes for betta fish or any other fish for that matter.

-For this reason, it is often best to keep male Betta in single-specimen tanks.
-Two male Betta should never be in the same tank together.
-However, if you are smart about it, Betta fish can have tankmates in certain situations.
+For this reason, it is often best to keep a male betta in single-specimen tanks.
+Two male bettas should never be in the same tank together.
+However, if you are smart about it, betta fish can have tankmates in certain situations.

-In summary: Betta fish are tropical fish requiring warm, clean water, plenty of room for swimming and an environment that does not provoke their aggression.
+In summary: Betta fish are tropical fish requiring warm, clean water, plenty of room for swimming, and an environment that does not provoke their aggression.

 The Truth About Goldfish

-I have a feeling you are going to be surprised when you learn some of the real facts about Goldfish!
+I have a feeling you are going to be surprised when you learn some of the real facts about goldfish!

-There are many different kinds of Goldfish, but the two many people are familiar with are the Common and Comet Goldfish.
+There are many different kinds of goldfish, but the two many people are familiar with are the common and comet goldfish.
 These are the cute, bright-gold little fish you can win at fairs, and they seem like the ideal pets for children and people who don’t want to deal with a real fish tank.

-However, the Common Goldfish can grow over a foot-and-a-half long, and there are examples of them weighing up to four pounds!
+However, the common goldfish can grow over a foot-and-a-half long, and there are examples of them weighing up to four pounds!
 Comets, distinguished by their flowing tail, grow nearly as large.
 These are not fish that belong in a little bowl.
-Like Koi, Common and Comet Goldfish that start out in tanks often finish out their lives in fish ponds.
+Like koi, common and comet goldfish that start out in tanks often finish out their lives in fish ponds.

-Fancy Goldfish come in a wide array of varieties.
-They are more distantly removed from their carp ancestors, and don’t grow quite as large.
-However they are still big fish, typically reaching around 8 inches long.
+Fancy goldfish come in a wide array of varieties.
+They are more distantly removed from their carp ancestors and don’t grow quite as large.
+However, they are still big fish, typically reaching around 8 inches long.
 A single specimen requires about a 20-gallon tank to grow to full size.
 Again, not a fish for a bowl.

-Because of their physiology, all Goldfish pollute the water very quickly, which is one of the reasons they require so much space.
+Because of their physiology, all goldfish pollute the water very quickly, which is one of the reasons they require so much space.
 It also means they need a good filter to keep their tank clean.
 They thrive in water slightly cooler than tropical temperatures, in the 65-75 degree range.

-In summary: The Goldfish you see at pet stores and carnivals are babies.
-As adults, they are large fish requiring the proper living space, clean water and cool, regulated water temperatures.
+In summary: The goldfish you see at pet stores and carnivals are babies.
+As adults, they are large fish requiring the proper living space, clean water, and cool, regulated water temperatures.